OpenFolf/frontend-application/README.md

 Its main purpose is to keep track of a game of Disc Golf.

-openFOLF is a mobile application, completely system agnostic and run on web technologies.
+openFOLF is a mobile application, completely system agnostic and runs on web technologies.
 With evergreen browser vendors, the ability to install the app is possible on mobile devices, use geoLocation API services and run service workers for off-line capabilities.

 All instances of a game in openFOLF are synced together via GraphQL and DynamoDB.
-This allows for more flexibility when filling out the score card as it shared between all instances of the game in real time.
+This allows for more flexibility when filling out the score card as it is shared between all instances of the game in real time.

 ## Tools